Paleo Thanksgiving recipes to make your holiday a breeze this year! You’re busy! Hit the easy button this year!

 Tips To Make Your Paleo Thanksgiving A Success:

 - Prep ahead: Do as much chopping and shopping ahead as possible.
-I chop vegetables, nuts, fruits, etc.. and place in labeled containers in the refrigerator.
+I chop vegetables, nuts, fruits, etc.. and place them in labeled containers in the refrigerator.
 This makes assembling recipes for cooking and baking so much easier.

 - Create an outline of your meal, (write a menu) make lists of necessary ingredients, and do shopping ahead.
 Stick with recipes without a huge list of ingredients.
 Do any guests have food restrictions/allergies?
 Can you make recipes that everyone can eat?

 - Set your holiday table the day before your feast.

 - Make your holiday morning breakfast simple (e.g. smoothie, breakfast casserole).

 - Encourage others to help.
 This makes the day, meal, holiday more fun and enjoyable for all.